dsr-18/long-live-the-battery/README.md

 ```

 ## Run
-To run the model locally, use the following command:
+To run the model locally, use the following command from the base directory:
 ```
-python trainer/task.py
+python -m trainer.task
 ```

 To run the model in Google Cloud Platform (Team Members Only):